as4401s/Machine-Learning-Mathematics/README.md

    determinant = np.linalg.det(A)

 - **Singular Value Decomposition (SVD)**
-   The Singular Value Decomposition of a matrix A is performed using numpy.linalg.svd:
+   The Singular Value Decomposition of a matrix `A` is performed using `numpy.linalg.svd`:

    ```python
    import numpy as np